gauthamvasan/gauthamvasan.github.io/index.md

 <a name="/bio"></a>
 # About Me

 I read.
 I write.
 I build stuff.

-**I'm interested in building machines with human-like intelligence.**
+**I'm interested in building machines with animal-like intelligence.**
+Specifically, I aim to understand algorithmic principles that could enable robots to _continually_ learn, adapt, develop, and improve throughout their lifetimes.
-My research lies in the overlapping areas of _Artificial Intelligence_ and _Robotics_.
-I actively work on the design and development of _Reinforcement Learning ([RL][RL-wiki])_ algorithms and _continual learning_ systems for real-world robots.
+In pursuit of this goal, I design and develop _reinforcement learning ([RL][RL-wiki])_ algorithms and _continual learning_ systems for real-world robots.

 I also have a strong side interest in _Neuroscience_, _Evolutionary Biology_ and _Quantum Computing_.
 All are part of an overarching goal to understand the emergence of intelligence.  <br>

 ---